Skip to Content

 Our environmental commitments

-1. Our goal is to reach net zero emissions as a business by the year 2030, and if we can get there sooner, we will.
-Net zero emissions means measuring the footprint of our entire value chain, reducing emissions as much as possible, and removing (not offsetting) the rest.
-Net zero companies aim to achieve for their own business what the world must accomplish to beat the climate crisis.
+1. Net zero emissions means measuring the footprint of our entire value chain, reducing emissions as much as possible, and removing the rest.

-2. We measure and report on our carbon footprint in full, every year, and share the results publicly.
+2. We measure and report on our carbon footprint in full, every year, and share the results publicly in our annual report.

 3. We have strong governance for our environmental work, with regular reporting to our executives and our board, both of which have representatives responsible for our climate policy.

-4. We don’t invest in fossil fuel-based energy companies (or arms or tobacco companies).
+4. We don't invest in fossil-fuels, arms or tobacco companies.
+Our Treasury is governed by an ESG framework so investments align with our environmental goals.
 More information on how we invest customer deposits.

 Being transparent, and not cutting corners